GoogleContainerTools/container-structure-test/README.md

   excludedError: [".*Inst.*Security.* | .*Security.*Inst.*"]
 ```

+### Intermediate Artifacts
+Each command test run creates either a container (with the `docker` driver) or
+tar artifact (with the `tar` driver).
+By default, these are deleted after the
+test run finishes, but the `-save` flag can optionally be passed to keep
+these around.
+This would normally be used for debugging purposes.

 ## File Existence Tests
 File existence tests check to make sure a specific file (or directory) exist